ashirvp/ashirvp/README.md

 <img src="2.png">

-<p>I'm an engineering student who is passionate about making contributing to open-source more approachable,creating technology to
+<p>I'm an engineering student who is passionate about making contributing to open-source more approachable.</p>
- elevate people.</p>

 <h2>Find me around the web🌎:</h2>
 <ul>